Neurogenic Bladder Program

 Urinary management plan

-Surgery may be appropriate for those patients whose incontinence cannot be controlled through medical measures.
+In some cases surgery may be appropriate for those patients with recurrent febrile UTIs, severe hydronephrosis, urinary retention or patients whose incontinence cannot be controlled through medical measures.
 Learn more about the treatment options available to children with neurogenic bladder.

-You and your child will work collaboratively with our team of surgeons, a dedicated nurse practitioner, nurses who specialize in catheterization and a psychologist who specializes in working with children who have chronic conditions.
+Our patients and families work collaboratively with our team of surgeons, dedicated advanced practice providers, nurses who specialize in incontinence and catheterization, and psychologists who specialize in working with children who have chronic conditions.

 Our team works closely with our disciplines including the Spina Bifida Program, Neurosurgery, Orthopaedic Surgery, Gastroenterology, Radiology, Psychology, and Social Workers to ensure all of the patients health care needs are being met.